composer/composer/doc/04-schema.md

   `auto`.
 This option allows you to set the install method Composer will prefer to use.
 * **github-protocols:** Defaults to `["git", "https", "http"]`.
-A list of protocols to use for github.com clones, in priority order.
+A list of protocols to use when cloning from github.com, in priority order.
 Use this if you are behind a proxy or have somehow bad performances with the git protocol.
 * **github-oauth:** A list of domain names and oauth keys.
 For example using `{"github.com": "oauthtoken"}` as the value of this option will use `oauthtoken` to access private repositories on github and to circumvent the low IP-based